It is my honor and privilege to serve as YPO’s next conductor, take part in GDYO’s mission for music education, and serve our community.

-My daughters, Emi and Victoria, are my favorite parts of life!
+My daughters are my favorite parts of life!
 I still enjoy performing when I can, and I’m also very interested in other fields like music history and music learning/therapy/neuroscience.
 Aside from music and teaching, I also enjoy cooking, watching scary movies/musicals, traveling, experiencing different cultures, and hiking – I have climbed Machu Picchu and Mt.
 Etna (the volcano) in Sicily.
 I also love party planning and finding any reason to celebrate!

 WHAT ARE SOME OF YOUR PERSONAL AND/OR PROFESSIONAL GOALS FOR THE FUTURE?

 Some of my professional goals include expanding my consulting work, reviving my student-led organization Concerts for a Cause, going back to school, dand continuing to support and advocate for all the things I care about: school music programs, community organizations, local arts & culture, STEAM, music therapy, and arts advocacy/accessibility.

 Some of my personal goals include teaching my daughters violin when they are a bit older, memorizing all of the Bach Sonatas and Partitas, picking up guitar and ukulele again, visiting all 50 states and as many countries as I can, and learning to cook as well as my Dad!